ktj9279/jin_study/jin_note_markdown.md

 ```

-※ Use triple backticks without a backslash.
+※ Use triple backticks only without backslashs.

 **Output:**